 WatchGuard’s Dimension™ visibility platform delivers a new User Anonymization feature that takes an organization’s ability to comply with the GDPR framework to the next level.
 The feature works very simply, is easily accessible and configurable, and was designed with GDPR compliance and the reality of insider threats in mind.

 The best way to understand the new feature is to look at the screenshot below:

 When enabled, User Anonymization works by dynamically replacing all PII – user names, IP addresses, host names, and mobile devices – in Dimension’s reports, dashboards, and summary pages with hashed placeholder text.

 The Anonymization Officer, a new role available in Dimension to support GDPR compliance, was inspired by the Data Protection Officer (DPO) role introduced in the GDPR framework.
 The Anonymization Officer role was created in such a way that a technical or non-technical person can hold it, and it fulfills the “four-eyes” or two-logins approach to role-based access.
 For example, when an IT admin needs to de-anonymize Dimension, the admin would need approval from the Anonymization Officer.
 This avoids situations where a single person holds all the access to PII without any accountability or external verification.

 Does your current solution provide such a comprehensive yet simple approach to data privacy protection?
 To find out more about WatchGuard’s solution, check out our User Anonymization Tech Brief.
-Also feel free to check out our Dimension demos - one with Anonymized Mode off and the other with it enabled.
-(They share the same login credentials.)

 Note: WatchGuard Dimension is included at no charge with all Firebox and XTMv models.